upf/eis/README.md

 	.....<br>
 Remember that to begin to use a device for the first time, the "init" command must be used before any other call or when the indexes of the status array change (e.g. add, remove or rename a status variable).<br><br>
+the indexes of the status array change (e.g. add, remove or rename a status variable).<br>

 <b>More info:</b><br>
 Visit the directory "doc" inside the eis folder.